 Although, again, when there’s so much going on in the goal box, making it hard to see, sometimes a hand signal is useful.
 Still though, doesn’t it help the goalkeeper too, who now knows when the ball is about to come into the box…

 David Beckham, perhaps the best corner kick taker in the game, doesn’t raise his hand before he kicks the ball.
 Beckham just starts the kicking motion and the players make their runs to the ball.
 Nice and simple.
 No need to raise arm on corner kicks for Beckham it seems although he might do it in certain situations.

 If anything, the raising of the hand disrupts the play, makes it less fluid.
 The player can’t focus as much on just whipping in a good corner kick but instead has to think about raising the hand so the players can start their runs.

 Watch Beckham take this corner for England – no hand up on this corner either.
 However, he could have said something to teammates before he walked over or the play was most certainly setup prior to the game – saying this is what we are doing on corners in general.
-In the modern game of soccer, that seems like the protocal – set the play before the game and practice it over and over.
+In the modern game of soccer, that seems like the protocol – set the play before the game and practice it over and over.